rpsffx/zess/packages/router/README.md

 - `replace`: Optional flag to replace the current history entry instead of pushing a new one
 - `style`: Optional CSS styles
 - `class`: Optional CSS class name
+- `activeClass`: Optional CSS class name to apply when the link is active
+- `end`: Optional flag to match the path exactly.
+When set to `true`, the link will only be active if the current path matches exactly
 - `children`: Optional content for the link

 **Example:**